AdobeDocs/experience-manager-65.en/help/journey-headless/architect/introduction.md

 ![The classic full-stack CMS](/help/journey-headless/developer/assets/full-stack.png)

-In a full-stack CMS, all of the functionality for manipulating content is in the CMS.
+In a full-stack CMS, all the functionality for manipulating content is in the CMS.
 Features of the system make up different components of the CMS stack.
 The full-stack solution has many advantages.

 * There is one system to maintain.
 * Content is managed centrally.